pftaylor61/ocws-slider/README.md

 2. A method for implementing multiple sliders.
 3. Micro-thumbnails of the Slider Images posted in the Admin Slider Image list.

+## Version 0.3
+A new slider size, for ultra-thin banners, has been produced.
+This is especially useful with the Gold Bowl theme.

 ## Version 0.2
 This is the current stable version.
 It is updateable, using the Github Updater plugin.